 While these periods are often a source of worry, start by making peace with your past.
 We all have good reasons for going through quieter times professionally.
 These gaps, whether they are out of your control, for example in the case of burnout or redundancy, or chosen, such as a sabbatical, parental leave or a career change, can occur at one time or another in your life, and thus have repercussions on your career.
 And it doesn’t matter!

-It’s understandable that these gaps may seem difficult to justify at first glance.
-Being well prepared can allow you to overcome a recruiter’s possible preconceptions at an interview.
+Understandably, these gaps may seem difficult to justify at first glance.
+Being well prepared can allow you to overcome a recruiter’s possible preconceptions during an interview.
 So ask yourself: what were the reasons or circumstances that led to this gap?
-Take the time to go over your previous experiences and the events that led to this break in your career, and practise expressing what happened in a simple way.
+Take the time to go over your previous experiences and the events that led to this break in your career, and practice expressing what happened simply.

 For example :